 I resolve to buy my first rental property

-As stated above, the homeownership rate in the United States is at 64.8%.
+As stated above, the national homeownership rate is 65.4% according to the U.S. Census Bureau.
 That means that substantially less people own their own home AND own a rental property.
 I could not find a statistic showing exactly how many Americans own both a primary residence and a rental at the same time, but I’m confident that it’s a pretty low percentage.
 However, as you can see from the graph above, owning a second property can be a significant source of wealth building.